camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 1. Ensures the 'Weight' and 'Rep' columns contain only numerical data, if not they are removed.
 2. Creates new column named 'Prog_Overload' and sets all values to 0.
 This establishes a baseline, assuming no personal record has been achieved until the function proves otherwise.
 3. Function loops through each unique exercise (e.g., 'Chest Press', 'Lat Pulldown').
-For each one, it creates a temporary history of only that exercise's sets.
+For each one it creates a temporary history of only that exercise's sets.
 Also resets the 'max_weight' and 'reps_at_max_weight' trackers to zero, ensuring that the records do not interfere with another.
 4. Function chronologically checks if the current_weight is heavier than the max_weight recorded so far for that exercise.
 If so, function marks this set as a personal record by changing its Prog_Overload value to 1 and updates the max_weight to this new record.
 5. If the current_weight is not a new record, function checks if it matches the existing max_weight but was performed for more repetitions.
 If this condition is met, it also flags the set as a progressive overload event and updates the rep record at that weight.